Daemonite/material/docs/4.6/material/snackbars.md

 ### Display bottom-left

-Add `justify-content-start` utility class to the `toast-container` to align snackbar bottom left.
+Add `.justify-content-start` utility class to the `.toast-container` to align snackbar bottom left.

 ## Snackbar variations

 ### Single line message with or without action

-For a single line message (with or without a button), you can wrap your text and your button within a `toast-header` or `toast-body` div.
+For a single line message (with or without a button), you can wrap your text and your button within a `.toast-header` or `.toast-body` div.

-If you set an Action button, just add `btn` class to it for perfect color and positioning.
+If you set an Action button, just add `.btn` class to it for perfect color and positioning.

 <div class="bd-example bd-example-snackbars">
   <div class="toast" id="toast-example2" role="alert" aria-live="assertive" aria-atomic="true" data-delay="10000">